Immigration Act of 1924: Jewish migration

 The law heavily restricted immigration from the countries where most Jews in the U.S. had come from, including Russia, which alone accounted for nearly 75% of Jewish immigrants.
-Because Eastern European immigration did not become substantial until the late 19th century, the law's use of the population of the U.S. in 1890 as the basis for calculating quotas effectively made mass migration from Eastern Europe, where the vast majority of the Jewish diaspora lived at the time, impossible.
-In 1929, the quotas were adjusted to one-sixth of 1% of the 1920 census figures, and the overall immigration limit reduced to 150,000.
+Because Eastern European immigration did not become substantial until the late 19th century, the law's use of the 1890 population levels as the quota basis effectively eliminated mass migration from Eastern Europe, where the vast majority of the Jewish diaspora lived at the time.
+In 1929, the quotas were adjusted to one-sixth of 1% of the 1920 census figures, with the overall immigration limit being reduced to 150,000.

-The act was seen as causing many Jews to instead immigrate to mandatory Palestine, spurring the Fourth Aliyah.
-In 1937, the Peel Commission noted the act spurred immigration levels not anticipated during the drafting of the 1922 Mandate for Palestine.

-The law was not modified to aid the flight of Jewish refugees in the 1930s or 1940s despite the rise of Nazi Germany.
+The act has been cited as a major cause of the fourth wave of Jewish migration to mandatory Palestine (1924–1928).
+In 1937, Britain's Peel Commission noted that the act spurred immigration levels not anticipated during the drafting of the 1922 Mandate for Palestine.
+The law was not modified to aid the flight of Jewish refugees in the 1930s or 1940s despite the rise of Nazi Germany and that regime's execution of the Holocaust.
 (Note: On May 18, 1937, the Omnibus Immigration Bill entered Congress, which was intended to naturalize Jews who had entered the country illegally.
 It was supported by a majority, including most Republicans, future Democrat President Lyndon B. Johnson, as well as Southern 'Dixiecrats'.)
 (Note: President Franklin D. Roosevelt invited 982 refugees, most of whom were Jewish, to stay at Fort Ontario Emergency Refugee Shelter until the war was over.)
-The quotas were adjusted to allow more Jewish refugees after World War II, but without increasing immigration overall.
+After World War II, the quotas were adjusted to allow more Jewish refugees, but without increasing immigration overall.
+Post-Zionist Israeli historian Shlomo Sand wrote in 2013:

+[It] was the United States' refusal, between the anti-immigration legislation of 1924 and the year 1948, to accept the victims of European Judeophobic persecution that enabled decision makers to channel somewhat more significant numbers of Jews toward the Middle East.
+Absent this stern anti-immigration policy, it is doubtful whether the State of Israel could have been established.